thatte-idli-kaal-soup/humans/README.md

     work fine.
 Zoom recording to the cloud seems to be too low-res?
 Also, using your own phone means less editing for removing other people, etc.
 -   Record the video in portrait mode.
+-   Make sure there is adequate lighting where you are sitting.
 -   Make sure you are sitting so that you appear in roughly the same portion of the screen , for most part of the video.
 This would make it easier to crop/edit for Instagram.